oracle/pgql-lang/pages/pgql-1.3-spec.md

 The following syntax changes were made in PGQL 1.3:

- - The `FROM` clause is now mandatory and contains one or more `MATCH` clauses.
+ - The `FROM` clause is now mandatory for `SELECT` queries and contains one or more `MATCH` clauses.
 The `MATCH` clauses are comma-separated.
- - Each `MATCH` clause now contains a single linear path pattern, and each `MATCH` now has an optional `ON` clause for specifying the name of the graph to match the pattern on in case no default graph exists.
+ - Each `MATCH` clause now contains a single linear path pattern, and each `MATCH` now has an optional `ON` clause for providing the name of the graph to match the pattern on, in case no default graph exists.
-   An example without `ON` clauses is:
+   An example (without `ON` clauses) is:

 ```sql
   SELECT forum.id AS forumId, forum.title, forum.creationDate,